Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Methods

 \subsubsection{Regression}

 Regression is a technique used to quantify the relationship between input variables and one or more continuous target variables.
-In this work, Huber Regression \citep{owen_robust_2007} is used to find the relationship between the latent space representations and physical parameters of interest.
-It uses a piecewise loss function that is quadratic for small residuals and linear for large ones.
+In this work, we use Huber regression \citep{owen_robust_2007} due to its robustness to outliers.
+This regression technique uses a piecewise loss function that is quadratic for small residuals and linear for large ones, being robust to outliers as a result.
 To ensure robustness and generalization, we use 5-fold cross-validation.
 First, the labelled test set is partitioned into five subsets.
 Then, for each fold, the model is trained on four subsets and validated on the remaining one, with performance metrics (here, \ac{MAE}, see Sect. \ref{sec:metrics}) averaged across all folds.
 The results are computed first on the entire test set and then by grouping observations according to their associated statistics (see Table~\ref{tab:tabulated_spectra}).
-In this second case, for each observation, the best-fitting model (either black body, power law, bremsstrahlung, or \ac{APEC}) is selected, and only the quantities associated with it are estimated.
+In this second case, for each observation, the best-fitting model (either black body, power law, bremsstrahlung, or collisional plasma) is selected, and only the quantities associated with it are estimated.